drzmuhammed/drzmuhammed/README.md

-- 👋 Hi, I’m @drzmuhammed
+Hi, I’m @drzmuhammed
-- 👀 I’m interested in medicine , coding , linux
+I’m interested in medicine , coding , linux
-- 🌱 I’m currently learning medicine and coding
+I’m currently learning medicine and coding
-- 💞️ I’m looking to collaborate on medical algorithms for betterment of health care
-- 📫 How to reach me : @drzmuhammed    twitter,insta,facebook,telegram
+I’m looking to collaborate on medical algorithms for betterment of health care How to reach me : linktr.ee/drzmuhammed

 <!---
 drzmuhammed/drzmuhammed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.